cg-dot/oai-reverse-proxy/README.md

 If you have an API key you want to share with a friend, you can use this to keep your key safe while still allowing them to generate text with the API.

 ## Why?
-OpenAI keys have full permissions to themselves.
-They can revoke themselves, generate new keys, modify your spend quotas, and so forth.
-You absolutely should not share them.
+OpenAI keys have full account permissions.
+They can revoke themselves, generate new keys, modify spend quotas, etc. You absolutely should not share them.

-So, if you still want to share access to your key, you can use this to do so safely.
-You can also set a separate key just for this proxy server if you want to gatekeep access.
+If you still want to share access to your key, you can put it behind this proxy to ensure it can't be used to do anything but generate text.
+You can also set a separate key on the proxy to gatekeep access.

 ## How to use